We all have a niche or two, right? Well, hair has always been mine…

 Her texture very well may change even more, but it’s going to do so with healthier ends attached.
 Many probably disagree with cutting a child’s hair but MANY don’t have to do it. *insert sweet smile*

 Her TWA just as adorable as it was when she was a newborn.
 Good hair is growing hair.
 If you or your child are holding on to hair that won’t let your head be great, consider making that change.
 Consult several stylists (as I did), pray (that you don’t cut too much), and then move on.
 It’s hair.
 It’ll be back soon.

 UPDATED January 2018

 I get a lot of questions about the regimen I’ve created for Bailey.
 Regimens are important in my opinion because you need to know what’s working and what to scrap.
-On a regular basis, each morning, or before we head out for the day, I use the LOC Method.
+On a regular basis, each morning or every other day, before we head out for the day, I use the LOC Method.
 Because Bailey is still rocking a TWA (teeny weeny afro), I can spritz her hair with water before adding a leave in, oil, and cream.